F3dai/caeser-cipher/README.md

 Encrypt and decrypt using the Caeser Cipher algorithm.

-The script will display most likely messages when decrypting.
+The script will display most likely conversions when decrypting.

 Usage: